Let's Develop the Dungeon

 "Thank you very much, Goshujin-sama."

 … Wait, huh?!
-Could the horse golem always be shot out that fast with those movements?!
+Could the horse golem always launch that fast with those movements?!

-I did sacrifice some output using gears to let it move somewhat faster, but Niku, how did you just do that?
+I did use gears to sacrifice some output and let it move somewhat faster, but, Niku, how did you just do that?
 Hey?!

-"By smoothly shifting weight across the entire body and operating all joints simultaneously at their maximum, you can launch it.
-Then by also kicking off with the one on top, you can add even more acceleration to achieve this speed… I practiced with Rokuko-sama.
+"By smoothly shifting weight through the entire body and operating all joints simultaneously at maximum, you launch it.
+Then by kicking off with the rider on top as well, you add even more acceleration to achieve this speed… I practiced with Rokuko-sama.
 This is a technique Rokuko-sama can also use.
 As bosses, you should be able to do at least this much."

-So please learn it too, Niku explained to the three newcomers.
+So please learn it, Niku explained to the three newcomers.

-When did they… ah, it must have been while I was sleeping.
+When did they… well, while I was sleeping, obviously.
 I thought I was the best at using golems, but apparently not.

 "What should we do with those three, and the rest, Goshujin-sama?"

 "… I'll add a prison cell adjacent to the Golem Warehouse.
-Neutralize them and throw them in.
-We'll squeeze DP out of them until they die… Chase the rest while fighting.
-But don't defeat them—getting defeated yourselves is fine.
-There are various golems, so try out different things."
+Neutralize them and throw them in there.
+We'll squeeze DP out of them until they die… As for the rest, chase them while fighting them.
+But don't take them down.
+Getting taken down yourselves is fine.
+There are various golems, so try different ones out."

 """Yes, master."""